nusco/checklists/README.md

 checklists
 ==========

-A quick Ruby script to generate HTML checklists from a text file
+A quick Ruby script to generate HTML checklists from a text file.

+To use:

+    checklists

+The source of the checklists is in checklists.txt.